noamzilo/JustGptIt/ai_help/ai_github.md

 - Project ID: academic-veld-436919-g0
 - Region: us-central1
 - Service Account: personal-website-deployer@academic-veld-436919-g0.iam.gserviceaccount.com

-## Action Items
-1. Create a new GitHub Actions workflow (backend-deploy.yml) for automated backend deployment
-2. Integrate the deploy_to_gcp.sh script into the new GitHub Actions workflow
-3. Set up the workflow to trigger on pushes to the main and backend branches
-4. Add necessary GCP-related secrets to the GitHub repository
-5. Modify deploy_to_gcp.sh script to use GitHub Actions-provided credentials

 ## Notes
 - The repository structure and branch naming could be improved for clarity